tripledio/mars-rover/LEVEL-ONE.md

 **************************
 **    MarsRover       **
 **************************
-Determine the maxCoordinate of the simulation by setting the maximum coordinate [0-100] [Enter max coordinate] : 5
+Determine the size of the simulation by setting the maximum coordinate [0-100] [Enter max coordinate] : 5
 Simulation with max coordinate [5] created successfully.
 Simulation contains [36] coordinates